morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ```
 Note: This is a single-state adapter.
-Note: Supports Bluetooth 5.2 (note: the chipset supports Bluetooth but support in this specific adapter is not confirmed.)
 ```

-Warning: This adapter is new to the market and has not been adequately tested by the community.

 AliExpress - $23 USD - [COMFAST CF-953AX](https://www.aliexpress.com/item/3256804283254522.html)

 Review: We need someone with this adapter to write a review.
-Please.

 ```
 >=====>  COMFAST CF-951AX  <=====<